SB1998/Fuzz-Testing-Go/README.md

 - print message and return
 - Afterwards no reference to ch and errCh exist
-- no go-routines can receive messages anymore
+- no go-routines can send messages anymore (because parent isn't waiting/receiving for any channels anymore)
 - Channels are unbuffered so child go-routine blocks endlessly

 This problem only occurs if the timeout arrives before any other message.<br>